currentxchange/purple-explainer/Everstones.md

 > [See it on an Everstone](https://wax.simplemarket.io/products/asset/100000016933308)

 Each time an Everstone is paid, the `mdata` is updated to reflect the payment in the `lifetime_blux`, `todays_blux`, and `last` field.
-The `last` field hold the date of the last payment, and in the event you don't receive a payment for any reason, *you'll be paid all you are owed in the next payment.*
+The `last` field holds the date of the last payment, and in the event you don't receive a payment for any reason, *you'll be paid all you are owed in the next payment.*

 # [Buy an Everstone 🟦 💸](https://wax.simplemarket.io/authors/currentxchng)